top of page

 Next event

-Regular Sunday outdoor practice sessions continue at Kalbarrie 1000-1600 until October 20th, unless otherwise notified.
-From October 27th Sunday sessions will be 1000-1200 by weekly arrangement (and notified to members) until the end of March 2025.
+And Sunday outdoor practice sessions may continue at Kalbarrie, 1000-1200, and will be by weekly arrangement (and notified to members) until the end of March 2025.

 Other upcoming events